jpabadir/pace-c/documentation/peer-testing-2/peer-testing-report.md

 - The name of tabs for viewing mentee and mentor forms are not consistent.
 - The page is not routed after finishing filling AdminForm.
 - After signing up as a mentor, we are routed to an empty page.
+- The profile tab should have an icon so it is easier to find.

 #### Low